-Maine's many colleges and universities provide students with a variety of opportunities to earn a computer science degree.
-The state's largest university system is the University of Maine (UMaine), which has its flagship campus in Orono and branches located in Augusta, Farmington, Fort Kent, Machias, and Presque Isle.
+Maine's many colleges and universities provide students with a variety of opportunities to earn computer science degrees.
+The state's largest university system remains the University of Maine, which has its flagship campus in Orono and branches located in Augusta, Farmington, Fort Kent, Machias, and Presque Isle.
 The University of Southern Maine boasts the second-highest enrollment among Maine's universities.
-These two schools offer both bachelor's and master's level computer science programs.
+These two schools offer bachelor's- and master's-level computer science programs.

 Project Login, a program supported by Educate Maine, encourages people to pursue education that will lead to careers in computers and information technology (IT).
 The in-state tuition rates for students in Maine makes studying computer science especially attractive to residents of the state.
 This benefit applies to both in-person and online programs at public universities.
-Online students can also subtract transportation costs and room and board.
+Online students can also subtract transportation costs, as well as room and board.
 Additionally, students attending colleges close to home can leverage professional networking connections upon graduation.

 Computer Science Careers in Maine